zy0266/esilv-mlops-crashcourse-24/lessons/00-intro/README.md

 interpretable performances.
 Here we use data volumes that fit locally and allow for pipeline building and fast execution, but we do not focus on model performance and interpretability as it is not the main focus of this course.

 > **Data location** :
-> Please create a "00-data" folder in the course root directory and place the downloaded files inside. \
+> Please place the downloaded files inside the "data" folder in the course root directory. \
 > If the names are different, please rename your files to "yellow_tripdata_2021-01.parquet", "yellow_tripdata_2021-02.parquet", and "yellow_tripdata_2021-03.parquet" respectively.

 ### Introduction Notebook